Fifth Third Bank Expands Presence in Michigan by Placing its Brand on Cardtronics ATMs in Speedway Stores Throughout the State - NASDAQ.com

 In addition to ATM branding, Fifth Third is also a member of Allpoint Network, Cardtronics' surcharge-free ATM network with 55,000 cash access points across the country and around the world.
 The combination of Allpoint Network membership and ATM branding provides Fifth Third cardholders with fee-free cash wherever they need it while building brand awareness that drives customer engagement and new customer acquisition.

-"Through our partnership with Cardtronics, our customers now will see Fifth Third-branded ATMs when they walk into Speedway convenience stores in Michigan," said James Anthos, director of ATM distribution strategy.
+"Through our partnership with Cardtronics, our customers now will see Fifth Third-branded ATMs when they walk into Speedway convenience stores in Michigan," said James Anthos, Director, Distribution Strategy & Retail Analytics.
 "We always want to make banking more convenient for our customers and Cardtronics' ATM branding program is a great way to do that."

 ATM branding from Cardtronics allows Fifth Third to quickly build brand presence in its core markets without the need to expand its own branch and ATM fleet.
 All Fifth Third-branded ATMs are free-to-use for Fifth Third customers.

-Note: UPDATE -- Fifth Third Bank Expands Presence in Michigan by Placing its Brand on Cardtronics ATMs in Speedway Stores Throughout the State